 - Kid's address

 - Place where children have lived for the past five years

-- Names and addresses of individuals whom the children has lived with for the past five years, along with the names and addresses of those who have claimed physical and/or legal custody of the children for the past five years
+- Names and addresses of individuals whom the children has lived with for the past five years, along with the names and addresses of those who have claimed physical and/or legal guardianship of the children for the past five years

-- The court has the power to make an initial custody determination
+- The court has the power to make an initial determination

 - No other state court has the power to decide the case

-- The court determines that the child's parents do not live in another state
+- The court determines that the kid's parents do not live in another state